The Treatment for Systematic Lupus Erythematosus (SLE)

 - Mellitus Diabetes

-- Increase of the risk of infections
+- An increase in the risk of infections

 For these cases, doctors recommend taking a dosage of less than or equal to 5 mg/day of prednisone (or an equivalent) and to stop the treatment as soon as possible.